AI market share and click-through rates - what the data shows

 What click-through rates look like across each

-Understanding where searches happen is one thing, but what happens next is where the picture becomes particularly clear.
+Understanding where searches happen is one thing, but what happens next is where the picture becomes clearer.

 We know that most AI searches happen on Google.
 But Google AI Overviews only have a CTR of around 1% according to Pew Research's data.
 So for the largest AI search platform, 99 out of 100 queries will be answered without clicking through to a website.

-Google's AI Mode doesn't have widely published CTR data yet, but its design - being more conversational with fewer links surfaced - would indicate a lower click rate than AI Overviews.
+Google's AI Mode doesn't have widely published CTR data yet, but its design is more conversational, with fewer links surfaced.
+This would indicate a lower click rate than AI Overviews.
 Estimates put the CTR at somewhere between 0.1% and 1%, but in most cases likely towards the lower end of that range.

 ChatGPT has been measured more directly.
 Search Engine Land reported a 0.69% CTR across a large dataset recently.